Cvetković–Maček Agreement: Administration in the 1920s & the Croatian Question

 Ultimately, the Vidovdan Constitution institutionalized Serbian hegemony in the new state, and its revision became a key goal for high-ranking opposition voices like HRSS leader Stjepan Radić.
-Radić was shot by a Serb deputy in parliament in 1928, and died two months later.
+Radić was shot by Serb deputy Puniša Račić in parliament in 1928, and died two months later.
 He became a martyr for the anti-Vidovdan cause, and the little remaining Croat faith in the constitution shattered.
 The HRSS started once again boycotting parliament, and the Vidovdan Constitution became untenable.

 Starting as early as 1922, the issue of the value and preferred method of appeasement towards the unwilling Croatian partner became the local version of the Croatian Question among the Serbian elite.
 Even 'amputation', i.e. Croatian independence to the benefit of the whole system, was considered on multiple occasions.
 Usually, the Serbian vision of amputation included the annexation of regions that were ethnically mixed between Croats and Serbs by Serbia, rather than Croatia.
 This would have effectively created a "Great Serbia" rather than a union of South Slavs.
 From the Croatian viewpoint, the Croatian Question was less focussed on the appeasement of Yugoslavia as a greater whole, but on the separation of Croatia from any sort of influence from Belgrade.
 Stjepan Radić became the early face of the Croatian separatist movement.
 He oscillated between favoring outright independence or a confederate model of government with three constitutionally recognized peoples (Slovenes, Croats, Serbs) that were to form independent and sovereign nation states before then voluntarily joining a loose union.
 Other contradictions in his political beliefs included those on the role of organized religion, urbanization and communism.
 His view of Croatia's borders, be it within or without Yugoslavia, expanded far beyond the modern-day Croatian nation state and included most of contemporary Bosnia and Herzegovina as well.
 In Radić's view the local Bosniaks were not a separate ethnic group and were in truth an extension of the Croat nation, which had 'de-balkanized' them.
 Radić used the term 'Balkans' in a derogatory fashion, as he believed that Croatia was not a part of the Balkans.
 This Croatian view on Bosnia's status, which went back to thinkers like Ljudevit Gaj, was juxtaposed by Serbian nationalist beliefs going back to Vuk Karadžić, which included the Bosniaks as a natural part of the Serbian nation.
 As such, any sort of territorial settlement between Serbs and Croats would likely happen without representation of the Bosniaks and be to their detriment.